 - A. Data Collection: Students record data on field data sheets during each field site visit.
-See project protocol for detailed instructions on data collection. - B. Excel Data Templates: Download a blank Vernal Pool Excel template from the HF website at: http://harvardforest.fas.harvard.edu/museum/data/sy003/vernal.xls to each teacher.
-Information from data sheets is to be transferred to one or both of these HF Excel Templates on the computer by either students or teachers. - C. Data Submittal: Email the completed templates of fall data to the Harvard Forest Schoolyard Coordinator by January 1st, and spring templates by June 1st.
-This allows us to share your data with scientists, other students, and citizens who are interested in finding out about vernal pools.
-Data submittal is strongly encouraged in order to track study results! - D. Data storage: We recommend teachers save the original student data sheets. - XI.
-Data Analysis: Teachers may choose to analyze data in a number of ways. - A. HF Graphing Manual- Highly recommended that you refer to Betsy Colburn's data manual for schoolyard studies on HF website at: http://harvardforest.fas.harvard.edu/museum/data/k12/data-analysis.html in order to find suggestions for graphing and analyzing project data. - B. Other suggestions for graphing VP data: - 1.
-Water levels this year: Water levels and pool sizes can be graphed against time to show how the levels change seasonally. - a.
-To access lesson plans that help guide teachers to teaching graphing and data analysis of this specific project see: "Vernal Pool Data Analysis Lesson Plan: Choose the Appropriate Graph" at:
+See project protocol for detailed instructions on data collection. - B. Data Submission to Harvard Forest Online Database: In order to best manage your data and to make it accessible to others, we strongly encourage you to submit your data using our simple Online Database on the HF website.
+Information from data sheets is to be transferred to this online database on the computer by either students or teachers.

+Submit fall data to the Harvard Forest Schoolyard data system by January 1st, and spring data by June 1st.

+- D. Data storage: We recommend teachers save the original student data sheets. - XI.
+Data Analysis: Teachers may choose to analyze data in a number of ways. - A. HF Graphing Manual- Highly recommended that you refer to Betsy Colburn's data manual for schoolyard studies on HF website at: http://harvardforest.fas.harvard.edu/files/data/k12/Colburn%202009%20Graphing%20Manual.pdf in order to find suggestions for graphing and analyzing project data.
+There are other data analysis resources available on that same page of our website. - B. Other suggestions for graphing VP data: - 1.
+Water levels this year: Water levels and pool sizes can be graphed against time to show how the levels change seasonally.